VPN Dashboard¶

 -

-MTU: The MTU you set for the tunnel will overwrite the MTU item in the configuration file.
+MTU: The MTU value you set for the tunnel will override the MTU settings in the configuration file.

 Still have questions?
 Visit our Community Forum or Contact us.